DeiC-HPC/cotainr/doc/development/tracing_logging.rst

 -v                   1                      INFO                  INFO                         <None>                   <None>
--vv                  2                      DEBUG                 INFO                         <None>                   -v -vvv                 3                      DEBUG                 DEBUG                        -v                       -vv -vvvv                4                      DEBUG                 DEBUG                        -d                       -vvv
+-vv                  2                      DEBUG                 INFO                         <None>                   -v -vvv                 3                      DEBUG                 DEBUG                        -v                       -vv -vvvv                4                      DEBUG                 DEBUG                        -d                       -vv -vvvvv               5                      DEBUG                 DEBUG                        -d                       -vvv
 ===================  =====================  ====================  ===========================  =======================  =================

 The subcommand `--verbose` / `--quiet` flags are mapped to a `verbosity` level as part of the parsing of the CLI arguments, e.g. as in :class:`cotainr.CLI.build.add_arguments`.
 Based on the `verbosity` level,